PrefectHQ/prefect/docs/concepts/tasks.md

 **Calling a task from a flow**

 Use the `@task` decorator to designate a function as a task.
-Calling the task from within a flow function creates a new task run:
+Calling the task creates a new task run:

 ```python hl_lines="3-5"
 from prefect import flow, task